Crezzle/CrezzLe/Terms and Conditions.md

-# CREZZLE PRINTING SERVICES TERMS AND CONDITIONS

-**Effective Date:** 18/06/2025
-**Last Updated:** 18/06/2025

----

-## SECTION A: TERMS AND CONDITIONS FOR CUSTOMERS

-### 1. Order Submission
-1.1.
-Customers shall bear sole responsibility for ensuring that the files submitted are the final and correct versions intended for print.
-1.2.
-Crezzle shall not be liable for printing errors arising from:
-- Typographical mistakes,
-- Incomplete files,
-- Formatting issues inherent in customer-provided documents.

-**Legal Reference:** Under Section 2(1)(r) of the Consumer Protection Act, 2019, complaints concerning service deficiency must be substantiated and not attributable to customer error.

----

-### 2. Print Quality and Reprint Policy
-2.1.
-Free reprints shall be offered only when the defect in printing (e.g., blurring, smudging, misalignment, faint print) is caused solely by equipment or process failure within Crezzle’s facility.
-2.2.
-Defects must be reported immediately or within 30 minutes of receipt of the order.
-2.3.
-Reprints will not be issued under the following conditions:
-- Errors present in the original customer file,
-- Submission of low-resolution or poor-quality images,
-- Incorrect print settings selected by the customer.

-**Legal Reference:** Section 39 of the Consumer Protection Act, 2019, provides consumers with redressal rights in the event of service deficiency attributable to the provider.

----

-### 3. Pricing and Payment
-3.1.
-Pricing is transparently declared prior to order confirmation and is determined by:
-- Paper type and size,
-- Color vs. black-and-white printing,
-- Total number of pages.
-3.2.
-Full payment is required at the time of placing the order.

-**Legal Reference:** Section 10 of the Indian Contract Act, 1872 stipulates that acceptance of payment constitutes a binding service contract.

----

-### 4. Delivery and Turnaround
-4.1.
-Estimated delivery times are as follows:
-- Standard orders: 10–30 minutes,
-- Bulk/specialty orders: 24–48 hours (subject to complexity and order volume).
-4.2.
-Delays without prior communication may constitute a breach of service standards.

-**Legal Reference:** Section 2(11) of the Consumer Protection Act, 2019, defines deficiency of service to include unreasonable delays.

----

-### 5. Confidentiality and Data Protection
-5.1.
-All customer files are treated with strict confidentiality and are deleted within 48 hours unless otherwise instructed.
-5.2.
-No customer files shall be reused, stored, or shared without express consent.

-**Legal Reference:** Section 72 of the Information Technology Act, 2000 penalizes unauthorized disclosure of user data.

----

-### 6. Cancellations and Refunds
-6.1.
+Terms and Conditions – Crezzle Printing Services (Mobile App) Effective Date: 18/06/2025
+Last Updated: 18/06/2025

+1. Introduction
+By downloading or using the Crezzle Printing Services mobile application (“App”), you agree to the following Terms and Conditions, which govern your use of the app and services.
+These terms comply with Google Play Developer Policies, applicable Indian laws, and international data protection principles.

+2. User Eligibility & Account Responsibility
+You must be 18 years or older or have parental/guardian consent to use this App.

+You agree not to use the App for any illegal or unauthorized purpose.

+You are responsible for the accuracy of the data and files you upload.

+3. Order Submission & Responsibility
+Users are solely responsible for the correctness of uploaded files.

+Crezzle will not be liable for issues like:

+Typos or formatting errors in submitted files

+Low-resolution images or incorrect file types

+Incorrect print settings selected by the user

+Legal Reference: As per Section 2(1)(r) of the Consumer Protection Act, 2019.

+4. Print Quality & Reprint Policy
+Free reprints are offered only when the issue is due to a technical or equipment fault by Crezzle.

+Users must report print defects within 30 minutes of delivery.

+Reprints will not be issued for:

+Errors in the original uploaded file

+Inappropriate file formats or poor image quality

+Customer-selected settings mistakes

+Legal Reference: Section 39 of the Consumer Protection Act, 2019.

+5. Pricing, Payment & Billing
+All pricing is displayed transparently before confirmation.

+Final pricing depends on paper type, color, and total page count.

+Full payment is required at the time of order via secure online methods.

+Legal Reference: Section 10 of the Indian Contract Act, 1872.

+6. Delivery Timeframe
+Estimated delivery:

+Standard orders: 10–30 minutes

+Bulk/specialty orders: 24–48 hours

+Delays beyond this without prior notice may constitute a breach.

+Legal Reference: Section 2(11) of the Consumer Protection Act, 2019.

+7. Cancellations and Refunds
 Orders cannot be canceled once submitted.
-6.2.
-Refunds are issued only in cases where Crezzle acknowledges a fault in service provision.

-**Legal Reference:** Section 18 of the Consumer Protection Act, 2019 supports consumer compensation in cases of verified service negligence.

----

-### 7. Right to Refuse Service
-7.1.
-Crezzle reserves the right to deny service for:
-- Material that is offensive, defamatory, or illegal,
-- Copyrighted content submitted without authorization.

-**Legal Reference:** Unauthorized reproduction of protected content is prohibited under the Copyright Act, 1957.

----

-## SECTION B: TERMS AND CONDITIONS FOR VENDORS / PARTNER PRINTERS

-### 1. Vendor Responsibilities
-1.1.
-Vendors must ensure that:
-- All printing machinery is properly calibrated and maintained,
-- Client specifications are followed accurately,
-- Deliveries are made within agreed timelines and without errors.

-**Legal Reference:** Breach of service terms may lead to termination under the Indian Contract Act, 1872.

----

-### 2. Print Quality Standards
-2.1.
-Any print that is defective due to the vendor’s process (e.g., blurring, smudging, misalignment) must be reprinted at the vendor’s cost within 24 hours.
-2.2.
-Repeated quality failures shall result in the vendor’s removal from Crezzle’s vendor network.

-**Legal Reference:** Section 16 of the Indian Sale of Goods Act, 1930 implies a warranty of service quality.

----

-### 3. Timely Delivery
-3.1.
-Vendors must strictly adhere to mutually agreed turnaround times.
-3.2.
-In case of unavoidable delays, prompt communication with Crezzle is mandatory.

-**Legal Reference:** Section 73 of the Indian Contract Act, 1872 addresses consequences of delivery delays.

----

-### 4. Vendor Payments
-4.1.
-Payments shall be released only upon confirmation of satisfactory delivery and quality checks.
-4.2.
-Payment cycles (e.g., weekly/monthly) shall be established through mutual agreement.

-**Legal Reference:** The MSMED Act, 2006 mandates timely payment to registered micro and small enterprises.

----

-### 5. Confidentiality Clause
-5.1.
-Vendors must not retain, replicate, or misuse any customer data or documents.
-5.2.
-Any breach of confidentiality will result in legal action and blacklisting from future engagements.

-**Legal Reference:** Section 72 of the IT Act, 2000 prohibits unauthorized sharing of confidential data.

----

-### 6. Code of Conduct
-6.1.
-Vendors shall maintain professionalism, courteous communication, and avoid any act of negligence.
-6.2.
-Non-compliance with these standards may result in termination of the partnership without notice.

----

-## CONTACT INFORMATION

-**Crezzle Printing Services**
-**Email:** info@crezzle.com
-**Phone:** +919686357511
+Refunds are granted only if Crezzle confirms service failure.

+Legal Reference: Section 18 of the Consumer Protection Act, 2019.

+8. Data Privacy and Confidentiality
+All uploaded files are stored temporarily and auto-deleted within 48 hours.

+Files are never shared, reused, or retained without consent.

+All handling complies with the Google Play User Data Policy and Section 72 of the IT Act, 2000.

+9. Prohibited Content and Usage
+We reserve the right to refuse or remove content that:

+Is illegal, defamatory, or promotes hate

+Infringes on copyrights or third-party intellectual property

+Violates Google Play policies

+Legal Reference: Copyright Act, 1957

+10. Vendor/Partner Terms (For Print Vendors Only) Applicable only if you are an official vendor or print partner.

+10.1 Responsibilities
+Ensure quality control and timely delivery

+Follow all client print specifications

+Reference: Indian Contract Act, 1872

+10.2 Confidentiality
+No customer data may be retained, copied, or reused

+Violations result in legal action and removal from vendor network

+Reference: Section 72, IT Act, 2000

+11. Updates to Terms
+We reserve the right to update these terms at any time.
+Updates will be posted in-app or on our official website.

+12. Contact Us
+If you have any concerns or inquiries regarding these terms, reach out to:
+Crezzle Printing Services
+📧 Email: info@crezzle.com
+📞 Phone: +91 96863 57511